 1.5.
-Example: Solving inviscid Burgers’ equation using IVP interface
+Example: Solving inviscid Burgers’ equation from Python using IVP interface

 Here we demonstrate how to use the ivp (initial-value problem for ordinary differential equations, that is, time integration) interface with Python bindings to solve the following problem based on the inviscid Burgers’ equation: